rullyindraa/mysql-using-nodejs/README.md

  - Clone the Repository.
  - Import students.sql in your database.
  - Run `npm install`.
+ - Create your SendGrid API Key at [SendGrid](https://sendgrid.com/).
  - Run `npm start`.
  - Run `http://localhost:3000/`in your browser.